Head Breaks South African Hearts As Australia Set Up World Cup Final With India - UrduPoint

 Head Breaks South African Hearts As Australia Set Up World Cup Final With India

-Travis Head starred with bat and ball as Australia set up a World Cup final clash with India after a tense three-wicket win over South Africa in Kolkata on Thursday

-Kolkata, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Travis Head starred with bat and ball as Australia set up a World Cup final clash with India after a tense three-wicket win over South Africa in Kolkata on Thursday.
+Kolkata, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2023) Travis Head starred with bat and ball as Australia set up a "special" World Cup final clash with India after a tense three-wicket win over South Africa in Kolkata on Thursday.

 Chasing a tricky 213 for victory, Australia wobbled after Head hit 62 but Steve Smith (30) and Josh Inglis (28) helped the five-time champions reach their target with 16 balls to spare in the second semi-final in Kolkata.